I am not sure if you knew that Astrid, my assistant for eleven years was, my mother.

 Earl Spencer made a speech at Diana’s funeral which I have adjusted a little here, but it seems appropriate: "I would like to end by thanking God for the small mercies He has shown us at this dreadful time.
 For taking Astrid at her most beautiful and radiant and when she had joy in her private life.
 Above all we give thanks for the life of a woman I am so proud to be able to call my mother, the unique, the complex, the extraordinary and irreplaceable Astrid whose beauty, both internal and external, will never be extinguished from our minds."
 I love you.

-The Hall of Justice in Ventura has five family law departments, Departments 31, 32, 33, 35 and 36.
-The East County Courthouse in Simi Valley no longer provides court services and the former Department S-2 has relocated to Department 35.
-The Hall of Justice now serves the entire County.
-Adoptions, guardianships and juvenile cases are now heard by departments J1, J2 and J5 in the newer courthouse on Vineyard Avenue in Oxnard.
+The Hall of Justice in Ventura has five family law departments, Departments 31, 32, 33, 34 and 35.
+The East County Courthouse in Simi Valley no longer provides court services and Department S2 has relocated to Department 35.
+The Hall of Justice hears all family law cases except for adoptions, guardianships (probate) and juvenile (dependency) cases which are heard in Departments J1, J2 and J5 in the Juvenile Courthouse on Vineyard Avenue in Oxnard.